codegooglecom/sphorm/trunk/readme.txt

+[Installation]
+ - Download latest release
+ - Unpack to a desired directory
+ - Check samples dir with some examples.
+ - Have fun!

-Thank you for using sphorm.
+  Thank you for using sphorm!

-More will come later...